segabl/pd2-chaos-mod/README.md

 # Chaos Mod

-Enables random modifiers during gameplay
+Ever wished your heists were more chaotic and/or painful?
+Then this is the mod for you!
+While having Chaos Mod active, random modifiers will activate during gameplay which can range from being a slight inconvenience to completely game-changing.
+With over 100 different modifiers you are sure to have plenty of exciting combinations and interesting moments.

+**NOTE:** This mod locks your matchmaking and you will only be able to play with other people that are also using it.
+All modifiers will be synced to and affect other players in your lobby.

-## Modifiers
+## List of Modifiers

 **A Deeper Insight**
 Draws hitboxes of objects in a certain radius around the player

 **Aim for the Head**
-Players can only deal damage with headshots
+Enemies only take damage from headshots

 **Asset Redistribution**
 Switches positions of assets like ammo bags and medic bags